In Memoriam - Glyn Salton-Cox

 After the initial introductory class, each class will start with a brief, unstructured discussion of recent readings and lectures in English 25.
 This is a chance for Professor Liu to touch bases with students about what interests or puzzles them.

-Then each class will center on an “exhibit” curated by one of the students (with students assigned to one or more classes, depending on the number of students in the course).
-An “exhibit” consists of the following parts, which the student makes available by the end of the Saturday (by 11:59 pm) before their turn on a Monday class.
+Then each class will center one or more “exhibits” created by students (with students assigned to one or more classes in the quarter, depending on the number of students in the honors section).
+An “exhibit” consists of the following parts, which the student must post as a reply to this discussion in Canvas by the end of the Saturday (by 11:59 pm) before their turn on a Monday class.

-1. An artifact from the course readings — An “artifact” is a passage, image, or other material from the course readings that the student would like the honors section to discuss together.
+1. One artifact from the course readings — An “artifact” is a passage, image, or other material from the course readings that you would like the honors section to discuss together.
 (Identify, quote, link to, or reproduce the material in your exhibit, depending on its nature.)

 End-of-quarter “Remaking Assignment” (by all students)

-Rewrite or remediate a passage, an image, Web page, etc. (you can do this in a low-tech style if you wish, e.g., by drawing on a piece of paper)
+- Rewrite or remediate a passage, an image, Web page, etc. (You can transform images in a low-tech style if you wish, e.g., by drawing over a print-out)

 In addition to “remaking” your artifact of choice, add a short 1-2 page commentary laying out the rationale for your remaking.

-The “remade” artifact and commentary must be uploaded to GauchoSpace by the end of Saturday (11:59 pm) before the last section meeting of the quarter.
+The “remade” artifact and commentary must be uploaded by the end of Saturday June 3rd (11:59 pm) by posting it, including any attachments, as a reply to this discussion forum in Canvas.